A Survey on Resource Management in Joint Communication and Computing-Embedded SAGIN: Applications in JCC-SAGIN

 \subsection{Summary Remarks}

 This section underscores the wide range of application scenarios enabled by JCC-SAGIN, alongside listing engineering examples that illustrate the network architecture's adaptability.
-Within the diverse use cases highlighted, components such as satellites and UAVs are tasked with not just fulfilling basic communication needs but also delivering computational services for complex and computation-intensive tasks like remote sensing data processing, image recognition, and machine learning (ML) applications.
+The impact of JCC-SAGIN and resource management on various applications have been listed in Table \ref{tab:benefits_application}.
+Within the diverse use cases highlighted, components such as satellites and UAVs are tasked with not just fulfilling basic communication needs but also delivering computational services for complex and computation-intensive tasks like remote sensing data processing, image recognition, and ML applications.
 This dual requirement emphasizes the necessity and critical importance of addressing joint communication and computation challenges in SAGIN.
 Effective resource management in JCC-SAGIN plays a crucial role in enhancing system performance, minimizing costs, and aligning with user demands more effectively.
 Resource management covers various aspects, such as user association policies, allocation of power and computing resources, beamforming, and UAV trajectory optimization.
 The strategic management of these resources is pivotal for the design and operation of future 6G SAGIN, a topic that is thoroughly explored in Section \ref{sec:RM_optimization_method}.
 This focus on resource management is integral to unlocking the full potential of JCC-SAGIN, ensuring it meets the evolving demands in the future.